microchip-pic-avr-examples/pic18f56q71-cnano-out-of-the-box-code-mplab-mcc/README.md

 **Note:** The next steps must be followed to run the third program.

-4. Prepare MPLAB® Data Visualizer.
+4. Prepare MPLAB Data Visualizer.
 Right click on the **Important files**, click **Add Item to Important Files...** .

 <br><img src="images/add_item_important_files.png" width="500">

 **Note:** Step 5 will be followed only if there is no existing setup file for Data Visualizer.
 Otherwise go to Step 6.

-5. Prepare MPLAB® Data Visualizer.
+5. Prepare MPLAB Data Visualizer.

 - In the **Connections** tab, at the **COMx** option, press **New variable streamer...**
 - Type a specific **Variable Streamer Name**